top of page

 Wright's historical research on slavery has involved him in the modern anti-human trafficking movement.
 He has been a board member of both Historians Against Slavery and the Children at Risk Institute.
 The former is an international collection of academics bringing historical consciousness to the fight against modern slavery, and the latter is a Texas-based organization engaged in research and advocacy on behalf of children.

-Wright has given both academic and public-oriented talks on topics ranging from the history of religion and abolitionism, missionaries and imperialism, the separation of church and state, Christianity and slavery from the Transatlantic trade to modern human trafficking, democracy in the digital humanities, and more.
+Wright has given both academic and public-oriented talks on topics ranging from the history of religion and abolitionism, missionaries and imperialism, the separation of church and state, Christianity and slavery from the transatlantic trade to modern human trafficking, democracy in the digital humanities, and more.

 bottom of page